davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 ## The Code

 All the code for this [can be found on GitHub](https://github.com/davidaramant/Fractals) if you're curious.
 I feel like I need a disclaimer here, however...
 At some point I got pretty sloppy with it (tons of hardcoded things, etc) because the code is really just a means to an end, not the end result.
-After coming back to it a year later I definitely I felt the pain from that because I couldn't find anything.
+After coming back to it a year later I felt the pain from that because I couldn't find anything and didn't remember how to run any of the steps.
 Just the perils of a mostly solo hobby project, I guess.

 ## What's Next?